EESSI/docs/docs/using_eessi/building_on_eessi.md

 # Building software on top of EESSI

 ## Building software on top of EESSI with EasyBuild
 Building on top of EESSI with EasyBuild is relatively straightforward.
 One crucial feature is that EasyBuild supports building against operating system libraries that are _not_ in a standard prefix (such as `/usr/lib`).
-This is required when building against EESSI, since all of the software in EESSI is build against the [compatibility layer](../compatibility_layer.md).
+This is required when building against EESSI, since all of the software in EESSI is built against the [compatibility layer](../compatibility_layer.md).

 ### Starting the EESSI software environment
 Start your environment as described [here](../using_eessi/setting_up_environment.md)